 Ok, so the last three aren’t really a thing but they do exist in my mind!
-I am a mum to three teenagers which is so much fun - honestly!
+I am a mum to 3 teenagers which is so much fun - honestly!
 They are all foodies, each in their very own way.

 One of my daughters eats a traditional diet while my other daughter became a vegetarian over the summer.
 My son who has been a vegetarian from the age of 12 is now following a vegan diet.
-As for my husband, me and Cosmo our Cocker Spaniel, we eat a bit of everything.
+As for my husband, myself and Cosmo our Cocker Spaniel, we eat a bit of everything.

 The vegan diet

 If you are considering a vegan diet, whether for this month or longer, there are some really important things to consider.
 As a dietitian, I get asked about it a lot.

 A vegan diet is very restrictive with an increased potential for low intakes of iron, protein, calcium, omega-3 fatty acids and vitamin B12.
 While a vegetarian diet can include dairy foods and eggs, a vegan diet doesn’t.

 The sources of iron and calcium in vegan foods are less bioavailable (less useable in our bodies) than from animal sources.
 For this reason it is important that you ensure your diet includes foods, like milk alternatives, are enriched with iron and calcium.

 The risk of a lower intake of nutrients is why my son didn’t go vegan earlier.
 Myself and my husband negotiated that he wait until his 18th birthday.
 Now he understands his food needs better.
 He knows that vegetable protein has a different value and that he needs to combine different foods to get the same value he would with protein from animal sources.
 He’s also mature enough to take his supplement every day and knows what plant-based drinks to choose.